April 22. Today's Birthdays

 Between 1952 and 1967 and in 1988 he worked as an actor at the Auezov Kazakh State Academic Drama Theatre.
 From 1967 to 1988, he worked at Kazakhfilm.

-Serik Yergizbayev (1963) – Vice Minister of Information and Social Development of Kazakhstan.
+Serik Yergizbayev (1963) – head of the Office of the Ministry of Information and Social Development of Kazakhstan.

-The Uralsk city native is a graduate of the West Kazakhstan Agricultural Institute, Higher Komsomol School of the All-Union Leninist Young Communist League, Public Administration Academy of the Kazakh President, Kazakh State Law Academy.
+The Uralsk city native, he is a graduate of the West Kazakhstan Agricultural Institute, Higher Komsomol School of the All-Union Leninist Young Communist League, Public Administration Academy of the Kazakh President, Kazakh State Law Academy.

 Marat Kaibzhanov (1965) – prosecutor of Aktobe region.